 The domestic private sector includes all domestic households and businesses, including the households of public servants and politicians.
 The government sector is an entity that acts (or is meant to act) on our behalf, creating and enforcing laws and regulations, spending and taxing, and also employing a portion of the workforce.
 Its employees work in the public sector, but live in private households.
 As such, the income of public sector employees forms part of private household income, and the expenditure of public sector employees forms part of private expenditure.
 The foreign sector is everybody else in the world who transacts with the national economy, including overseas households, businesses, and governments.

-A government surplus occurs when the government spends less into the economy than it subtracts out again in taxes.
+A government surplus occurs when the government spends less into the economy over the accounting period than it subtracts out in taxes.
 A foreign surplus occurs when the rest of the world receives more income from domestic residents – through sale of goods and services and receipt of interest and dividends – than domestic residents receive from the rest of the world.

 The identity shows that when the government and foreign sectors both maintain a surplus, the domestic private sector must be in deficit, spending more than its income.
 Of course, some members of the private sector can be spending less than their income.
 But, as a sector, overall domestic private spending will exceed income.